irinamunteanu/Exploring-Weather-Trends-/README.md

 ## Submission

-Your submission should be a PDF that includes:
+Project submission should be a PDF that includes:

 * An outline of steps taken to prepare the data to be visualized in the chart, such as:
       * What tools did you use for each step?
 (Python, SQL, Excel, etc)